greg-raven/Impeachment-Chronicles/_posts/2022-11-06-house-republicans-release-a-scathing-report-alleging-politicization-of-the-doj-and-the-fbi.md

 ---
-title: 'House Republicans release a scathing report alleging politicization of the DOJ and the FBI'
+title: "House Republicans release a scathing report alleging politicization of the DOJ and the FBI"
 layout: post
 author:
 - Rajan Laad